Frank Gorshin: Career

 Gorshin's last television appearance was in "Grave Danger", an episode of the CBS series CSI: Crime Scene Investigation which aired two days after his death; the episode, which was directed by Quentin Tarantino, was dedicated to his memory.
 While he was known for his impressions, his role on CSI was as himself.

 Gorshin's final role was as a voice actor in the unreleased animated feature film Firedog.

 Personal life

 On April 8, 1957, Gorshin married Christina Randazzo.
 They had one son, Mitchell, and later separated but remained married until his death.

 Death

 Gorshin's final live appearance was a Memphis performance of Say Goodnight, Gracie, in which he portrayed George Burns.
 He finished the performance and boarded a plane for Los Angeles on April 25, 2005.
 After he experienced severe breathing difficulty during the flight, the crew administered emergency oxygen.
-An ambulance met the plane upon landing and Gorshin was transported to a Burbank hospital, where he died three weeks later, on May 17, 2005, aged 72 from lung cancer, complicated by emphysema and pneumonia.
-Gorshin had been a heavy smoker for most of his adult life, consuming up to five packs of cigarettes a day.
-His Batman co-star Adam West once claimed that "Frank could reduce a cigarette to ash with one draw."
-When Gorshin appeared in nightclubs or other live performances, audiences were warned not to attend if they disliked smoking, as he often smoked onstage.
+An ambulance met the plane upon landing and Gorshin was transported to a Burbank hospital, where he died three weeks later, on May 17, 2005, at the age of 72 from lung cancer, complicated by emphysema and pneumonia.

 Gorshin is interred at Calvary Catholic Cemetery in the Hazelwood section of Pittsburgh.